 - Also, removes soaps and salts in your feed stream from our polishing resin and converts free fatty acids in our other type of resin.

-- Also, a very low differential pressure across each resin tower regardless of resin used
+- Also, a very low differential pressure across each resin tower regardless of the resin used.

-- Tower sizes will very from resin type to another.
+- Tower sizes will vary from one resin type to another.

 Benefits of Resin?